-This revised seventh edition of The Coin Collector’s Survival Manual represents a substantial update over previous versions, and includes revised chapters focusing on financial and legal advice for buying and selling coins, as well as an additional new chapter on the most dependable way to detect coins that have been altered to appear pristine and original.
+The revised seventh edition of The Coin Collector’s Survival Manual represents a substantial update over previous versions, and includes revised chapters focusing on advice for buying and selling coins, as well as an additional new chapter on the most dependable way to detect coins that have been altered to appear pristine and original.

 The Coin Collector’s Survival Manual, Revised Seventh Edition, will instruct you how to:

 - Avoid being swindled when buying or selling gold

 - Learn nuances and secrets of the coin grading system

 - Predict how high silver and gold coins might increase in value

 - Purchase rare coins through online auction facilitators while avoiding potential pitfalls

 - Get lucrative upgrades from third-party grading services, with expert advice from well-known dealer Jim Halperin who tells how he made millions in profits by resubmitting coins

 - Preserve and protect your coins from catastrophe